-The Creator's Story - Wah Ming Chang
+Creator's Story - Wah Ming Chang

-Part 2 (Return to Part 1)
+Part 2 (Return

 The following text is from the 1989 book “The Life and Sculpture of Wah Ming Chang” written by his wife Glen and cousin David Barrow. ©1989 Wah Ming Chang, Carmel, CA; used by permission.
 Since this was written by family, it is Wah’s story as he likely wanted it told.
 Some revisions have been made to account for changes that have occurred since then.
-Added material comes from Webster Colcord's thread on StopMotionAnimation in pink, the official Star Trek website in yellow, Wikipedia in blue, Don Colman's "Time Machine"-related Wah tribute in green, the book "Wah Ming Chang - Artist and Master of Special Effects" by Gail Blasser Riley in orange, and from us in grey.
+Added material comes from Webster Colcord's (now-closed) StopMotionAnimation.com thread in pink, the previous official Star Trek website in yellow, Wikipedia in blue, Don Colman's "Time Machine"-related Wah tribute in green, the book "Wah Ming Chang - Artist and Master of Special Effects" by Gail Blasser Riley in orange, and from us in grey.
 Movie and personnel links reference "The Internet Movie Database" (IMDb). |

 ||